-The AXIS 213 PTZ is configured from the setup tools, which are available from the link in the web interface.
+The AXIS 215 PTZ/AXIS 215 PTZ-E is configured from the setup tools, which are available from the link in the web interface.
 The setup tools can be used by:

-- Administrators, who have unrestricted access to all the Setup tools - Operators, who have access to the Video & Image, Live View Config and Event Configuration settings.
-See the section on Security users, on page 29 for more information on user access control.
+- administrators, who have unrestricted access to all the Setup tools - operators, who have access to the Video & Image, Live View Config and Event Configuration settings.

+See the section on Security, on page 27 for more information on user access control.